 - Aviation maintenance organizations

-It’s no wonder safety officers and safety teams can be “slightly” tense before audits.
+It’s no wonder accountable executives, safety officers and safety teams can be “slightly” tense before audits.
 There’s a lot at stake.
 Here’s are some 101 level tips for preparing and passing aviation safety audits.

 Be a Documentation Stickler from the Beginning